Hitansh1601/Hitansh1601/README.md

 ## 🚀 About Me

-I'm a passionate second-year Computer Engineering student from Mumbai University with a keen interest in blending **security, intelligence, and creativity**.
+I'm a passionate Computer Engineering student from Mumbai University with a keen interest in blending **security, intelligence, and creativity**.

 I spend my time building:
 - 🔒 Secure systems using cybersecurity best practices